codm/cc2652-raspberry-pi-module/README.md

 We use Koenkk's Z-Stack 3.x Coordinator Firmware from https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_3.x.0/bin, ZigStar Variant as it uses the same RF-BM-2652P2.

 You can flash the firmware either by JTAG or directly from the Raspberry Pi using [cc2538-prog](https://github.com/1248/cc2538-prog/) - despite the name it also works with the CC2652.
-The firmware has the needed serial bootloader enable.
+The firmware has the needed serial bootloader enabled.

 ## JTAG
 The 2x05 header is following the common [JTAG-Cortex-M0](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/9-pin-cortex-m-adapter/) Layout.